Turn your tween into a pro-packer with this vacation packing list!

 Your pre-teens are reaching an age where a little extra responsibility can go a long way.
 As frequent travelers, one of the areas we’ve been working on is having our tweens pack their own luggage for our vacations.

 Now we don’t expect them to get it spot-on every time.
-However, we do expect them to put some thought into it; the type of weather we’ll experience, practical items they may want when they’re away from home, how many days will you be without a washing machine?
+However, we do expect them to put some thought into it; the type of weather we’ll experience, practical items they may want when they’re away from home, and how many days they will be without a washing machine.

-In this post we’re going to guide you through all the aspects of vacation packing you and your tween need to think of.
+In this post, we will guide you through all the aspects of vacation packing you and your tween need to think of.

 Tween Vacation Packing Checklist